localboast/growatt-x000ES/README.md

 These scripts will allow you to easily gather statistics and configuration from your Growatt-5000ES or Growatt-3000ES inverter(s) using a raspberry-pi and a usb cable.
 There is no need for RS485/RS232 dongles, just use the pi and the included USB cable from the inverter.

-These scripts were tested using a raspberry-pi 2b running raspberrypi 5.10.92-v7+ #1514
+These scripts were tested using a raspberry-pi zero w running raspberrypi bullseye, although its confirmed working on new RPIs as well.
+NOTE: you may have trouble getting readings if using USB adapters of any sort.
+The Growatt-supplied USB directly into a USB-A port is the safe route here.

 ![picture of dashboard](https://github.com/sdsolomo/growatt-x000ES/blob/main/README.png)